Chimney stack removal costs: What you can expect to pay and what's involved

 Are chimney stack removal costs cheaper than repair or maintenance?

-If you're renovating a property and don't plan on using any open fireplaces, unless you have capped them off or fitted a chimney balloon, they will also be creating a draught and costing you more money in energy bills.
+Likewise, if you're renovating a property and don't plan on using any open fireplaces, unless you have capped them off or fitted a chimney balloon, they will also be creating a draught and costing you more money in energy bills.

 Can I remove a chimney stack myself?

 "I would strongly recommend using a professional if you are looking to remove a chimney stack," says Charlie Avara.
-"The combination of working at height, ensuring that the roof is watertight and that the finished project is compliant with building regulations mean that the job is best left to the professionals.
+"The combination of working at height, ensuring that the roof is watertight and that the finished project is compliant with building regulations mean that the job is best left to the professionals."

-Even if you don't use your chimney with a working fireplace, it's worth remembering that it will still require on-going maintenance like the rest of your home.
 However, if you think any current damage isn't enough to incur the risk of debris falling onto the ground, or you're keen to keep it as an architectural feature, find out all you need to know about restoring chimneys and read our step-by-step guide to repointing a chimney to find out just what's involved.

 Sarah is Homebuilding & Renovating’s Assistant Editor and joined the team in 2024.
 An established homes and interiors writer, Sarah has renovated and extended a number of properties, including a listing building and renovation project that featured on Grand Designs.
 Although she said she would never buy a listed property again, she has recently purchased a Grade II listed apartment.
 As it had already been professionally renovated, she has instead set her sights on tackling some changes to improve the building’s energy efficiency, as well as adding some personal touches to the interior.